 - The first option is the `mileage method.’
 To clarify, you can use this method if you have never claimed capital allowances on your car.
 What’s more, this method gathers the total business mileage for their business travels during the tax year.
 As a result, you can convert it into mileage allowances by claiming at the HM Revenue & Customs’ (HMRC) approved mileage rates.
 Basically, 45 pence per mile is claimable for the first 10,000 miles you travel in the tax year (6 April to 5 April).
 In addition, after this, 25 pence can then be claimed for each mile after that; or

 To sum up, whichever choice you make from the above, your claim will reduce your taxable profits.
-As a result, this will also reduce the tax and NI you pay on these.
+As a result, this’ll also reduce the tax and NI you pay on these.

 As above, the mileage reimbursement rate for independent contractors is 45p for the first 10,000 miles travelled in the tax year.
-However, after this, the rate is 25p per mile for each mile thereafter.
+However, the rate then changes to 25p per mile for each mile thereafter.
 What’s more, when you go ahead and calculate mileage claim, these rates intend to compensate you as the employee for your overall car running costs for the vehicle.
-In fact, this will include your contractor fuel expenses, any repairs and maintenance, road tax, and insurance.
-Therefore, if you are running your own company and you are using your private vehicle for business you can claim mileage on taxes.
+In fact, this’ll include your contractor fuel expenses, any repairs and maintenance, road tax, and insurance.
+Therefore, if you’re running your own company and you’re using your private vehicle for business you can claim mileage on taxes.
 As a result, your company can reimburse your company mileage at the above rates.
-In turn, this will save company tax.
+In turn, this’ll save company tax.

 What’s more, there’s two other car-related costs that you can claim when using a private vehicle for business journeys.
 Indeed, if you claim private car mileage for business journeys, these are:

 In summary, when you use your private car for business journeys, the company will save Corporation Tax (CT).
-This CT saving will be at 19% or 25% on the company mileage in your private car.
-In addition, it will also save CT on any parking fees and any road tolls.
+This CT saving is at 19% or 25% on the company mileage in your private car.
+In addition, the company can also save CT on any parking fees and road tolls.

-Company car versus mileage -a look at company cars
+Company car versus mileage -a look at company vehicles

-First, with the rising company car benefits in recent years, some notable contractor company car tax advice it’s usually no longer beneficial to run a company car.
+First, with the rising benefits for company vehicles in recent years, some good contractor company car tax advice it’s usually no longer beneficial to run a car through your business.
 Basically, as part of our company car v mileage for a private car comparison, this is especially the case where the vehicle has a large engine size and high CO2.
 Therefore, because of this, many refer to such vehicles as `gas-guzzlers’.

-In some cases, it can be beneficial to run a car though your business, if it is a tax-efficient company car.
-However, for it to be tax-efficient the company car should have low CO2 emissions.
+However, it can be beneficial to run a car though your business if it’s a tax-efficient company vehicle.
+Basically, for it to be tax-efficient, the car should have low CO2 emissions.
 What’s more, it can be even more beneficial if your car is a hybrid or electric-type vehicle.
-Most importantly, most electric cars and some hybrid vehicles are tax-efficient company cars.
-Therefore, electric cars are becoming more popular daily, and a plug-in hybrid car is another popular option.
+Most importantly, most electric cars and some hybrid vehicles are tax-efficient company vehicles.
+Therefore, cars with electric power are becoming more popular daily, and a plug-in hybrid car is another popular option.

-Indeed, any `normal’ vehicle that doesn’t have ultra-low emissions will be more expensive to run as a company car.
-As a result, such a vehicle will not be a tax-efficient vehicle.
-Therefore, the type of car is an important consideration, when you want a company car for the future.
+Any `normal’ vehicle that doesn’t have ultra-low emissions is more expensive to run as a company car.
+As a result, such a car won’t be a tax-efficient vehicle.
+Therefore, the type of car is a key consideration when you’re looking to use a company vehicle for the future.

-As part of this mileage reimbursement vs company car comparison, when a contractor considers looking for a company car, it’s also worth looking at the latest electric and hybrid cars.
-Most importantly, if a contractor’s car is electric, these types of vehicles are very tax-efficient company cars.
+As part of this mileage reimbursement vs company car comparison, when a contractor considers looking for a company vehicle, it’s also worth looking at the latest electric and hybrid cars.
+Most importantly, if a contractor’s car is electric, these types of vehicles are very tax-efficient.
 However, for those contractors’ cars that are electric, they can be expensive to purchase.

-Many will consider are company cars worth it in terms of the additional tax.
-These come in addition to extra reporting that you have to do for a company car.
-Therefore, it’s worth running this past your accountant if you are considering purchasing a company car.
-Indeed, they will be able to work out if your choice of vehicle will or will not be a tax-efficient company car for you.
+Many contractors will ask are company cars worth it in terms of the additional tax.
+These come in addition to extra reporting that you have to do for a business car.
+Therefore, it’s worth running this past your accountant if you’re considering purchasing a company vehicle.
+Indeed, they’ll be able to work out if your choice of vehicle will or won’t be a tax-efficient company car for you.
 As a result, your accountant can also help you to choose an option that fits your circumstances.
 In conclusion, if your accountant calculates the best option, you should not end up paying any extra taxes.

-Today, the way that you pay tax on company cars depends on:
+Today, the way that you pay tax on business cars depends on:

 - The level of CO2 that the car emits from petrol and diesel cars; and